jcpio00/External_Reconnaissance_Playbook/Reconnaissance/Introduction.md

-<h1>Reconnaissance in Penetration Testing</h1>
+<h1>External Reconnaissance in Penetration Testing</h1>

 <section>
     <h2>Introduction</h2>
     <p>
-        Reconnaissance is a crucial initial phase in penetration testing.
-It involves gathering information about a target to identify vulnerabilities and systems that can be exploited.
-This phase can be either passive, involving information gathering without direct interaction, or active, which involves engaging directly with the system.
-The objective is to gather enough information to effectively plan and execute a penetration test.
+        External reconnaissance is a key phase in penetration testing focused on collecting data about a target from outside its network.
+This passive information gathering phase aims to uncover vulnerabilities, systems, and services that could be exploited, without alerting the target.
+Techniques involve analyzing publicly available information to construct a comprehensive overview of the target's digital footprint.
     </p>
 </section>

 <section>
     <h2>Objectives</h2>
     <ul>
-        <li>Identify potential vulnerabilities.</li>
+        <li>Map out the target's digital footprint.</li>
-        <li>Discover services and systems.</li>
+        <li>Identify potential vulnerabilities from public sources.</li>
-        <li>Plan effective penetration tests.</li>
+        <li>Gather intelligence to aid in planning further penetration testing strategies.</li>
     </ul>
 </section>